 Bart’s story is one of resilience and second chances.
 He was one of a group of about five horses belonging to a family whose kids were heavily involved in horse activities—4-H, family rides, and more.
 But as the kids grew up and moved away, the horses were left behind.
 Eventually, they were turned out with the cows and left to fend for themselves.

 Without proper care or hay, their situation became dire.
-Concerned neighbors noticed the animals’ plight, and a local horse rescue group—including our vet and farrier—stepped in to help.
+Concerned neighbors noticed the animals’ plight, and a local horse rescue group—including a vet and farrier—stepped in to help.
 They found the horses in critical condition, all severely underweight and suffering from malnutrition.
 To make matters worse, their teeth were damaged, with the front central incisors worn down in an unusual pattern.
 The rescue team theorized that, in desperation, the horses had resorted to stripping scotch broom plants by pulling them through their teeth.

 Bart’s condition was the worst of them all.
 Estimated to be in his 30s, he was frail and near death when the team first saw him.
 They initially thought he would have to be put down.
 However, their determination and positive outlook drove them to give Bart one last chance—and against all odds, he began to recover.